 Sydney University was followed by three years in Alice Springs, then several years in London, France and New Guinea.
 I met many people: I would sit at the Union Refectory at Sydney University with Malcolm Turnbull, Kathy Fulton, David Marr and Stephen Neall.
 I went to a poetry group where Dorothy Porter presided.
 I met Clive James, AD Hope in London, the ageing Countess Korolyi in the south of France, Prince Charles in Alice Springs.
 I was taken to the Groucho Club.
 When I returned to Australia I formed close friendships with Geraldine Brooks, Richard Glover, Debra Oswald and many more.
 I was in no way deprived of good company.
 But as time moves on there are two trifling tics which remain on my carcase and refuse to drop.
 The first is the naked Swede that wandered the jungles of New Guinea with a briefcase under his arm.
 The second was the Australian artist, Sam Atyeo, whom I met in Nice all those years ago.
 He was growing roses to supplement his income while bemoaning his lack of recognition in Australia.
 Sam had displayed an early commitment to cubism which had become doctrinaire in the south of France.
 He lived to proselytise the virtues of abstraction.
 He gave me a piece of advice which I treasure, but which was probably meant for himself.
 ‘You have to remember this: as an artist you have to keep your refrigerator full.’
 He had had to leave his country, fight for his abstractions, keep on painting, and instruct youngsters like myself not to give up when things got difficult and the granary stores were under threat.

-That being said, the twin towers brought my career down with them, seemingly forever, as various deals that were lined up fell through.
-It was as if a sinister snow had descended across western civilisation.
+The international environment was about to change.
+It was August 2001.
 I returned to Australia in a blizzard of confusion, with a loss of faith that civilisation, or my part in it at least, could be restored.
 European culture had lost faith in itself and wave upon wave of post modernism would bathe its wounds with inane consolations.

 These were the years of exile, hard work and writing books that no one seemed to want.
 Celebrity was the foundation for the new order of things.
 Attention spans were the length of a kitten slap and a new barbarism emerged as people fought for prime time.
 If we had lost most wars since 1945 then we would have to take the fight to a virtual space.
 I’m not sure it’s working for we are quite literal creatures.
 Let’s hope we can find virtue in the virtual.